Ricky Ray: New York Jets

-Canadian Football League (second stint)

 Edmonton Eskimos (second stint)

 Ray's return was accompanied by controversy.
 He became the favourite to take the starting job in Edmonton, but, once again, the team was deep at quarterback in 2005.
 In addition to Ray, Maas remained in Edmonton.
 While Ray had been in the NFL, Maas had been the starter and had played superbly, becoming only the second Eskimo to pass for 5,000 yards in a single season.

 Ray received the starting job out of training camp in 2005.
 Maas, despite frequent trade rumours, was once again made his backup.
 Jason Johnson remained on the roster as the third quarterback.
 Ray started the 2005 season strongly, leading the league in completions and yardage.
 He set a pro football record with 479 completions in 2005.
 However, towards the end of the year, Ray's play faltered, concluding in him not throwing a touchdown in the season's last four games.

 In the playoffs, Ray was benched twice more, both in the West Semi-Final against Calgary and the West Final against British Columbia, and both times Maas came on the field, threw very well, and recorded the winning points.
 Head coach Danny Maciocia, however, promised Ray the start in the 93rd Grey Cup, perhaps because of rumours that a trade of Maas to the Hamilton Tiger-Cats had already been arranged.
 This time, however, Ray seized the opportunity presented to him, throwing for 359 yards and two touchdowns while completing 35 of 45 passes.
-The Eskimos defeated their old foes the Montréal Alouettes in a thrilling shootout victory, and Ray was named most valuable player of the Grey Cup.
+The Eskimos defeated the Montreal Alouettes 38–35 in overtime, and Ray was named most valuable player of the Grey Cup.

-In 2005, with Ray leading the Eskimos again, the Eskimos and Alouettes met in the Grey Cup game for the third time in four years.
-Once again, the Eskimos were victorious in the rubber match, winning in overtime, 38–35, after an ill-advised move by the Montreal quarterback, Anthony Calvillo took a penalty by throwing the ball twice on the same play, and then getting sacked by Charles Alston.
-This decision put Montreal in a 3rd and 30 situation, and handed Edmonton their 13th Grey Cup Championship.
-Ray was named Grey Cup MVP for his performance.

 In 2006, Ray started for the Eskimos for every single game of the season, led the league in passing with exactly 5,000 yards, and was near the top in completion percentage at 65.7%, 21 touchdowns, and a passer rating of 89.8.